Share this article.

 Shifting from Traditional to Collaborative

-With the implementation of the today’s state standards have come paradigm shifts focused primarily on what capabilities students need to be college and career ready in the 21st century.
+With the implementation of the today’s state standards have come paradigm shifts focused primarily on what students need to know and be able to do in English Language Arts and Mathematics to be college and career ready in the 21st century.
 This has also highlighted new supports that teachers need in order to support student learning.

 However, the traditional hierarchical models of school-site leadership cannot adequately address the skills our educators need to do the work necessary to prepare our students for the 21st century.
 The development of these skills is a big project and needs a team of stakeholders who can support one another in their learning.
 The distribution or sharing of leadership is essential.
 Leithwood and Reihl state it this way,